 You’re never too far from a raw bar in Charleston and for good reason: the ocean is super close and fresh seafood is great.
 But when you want to turn a casual meal of oysters and shrimp into an event, head to The Ordinary on King St. This 1920’s bank-turned-restaurant serves a wide range of seafood dishes, but the main reason to come here is for the shellfish towers, which you can get in one, two, or three layers.
 Order a drink and a tower, along with a few shared plates like the crispy oyster sliders and snapper ceviche.
+Keep in mind, The Ordinary is open Wed-Sun for dinner only.

 More spots in Cannonborough ElliotboroughSee more